aws/aws-toolkit-azure-devops/AWS-Extension/README.md

 - Team Foundation Server 2015 Update 3 (or higher)

 ## Contributors
-We thank the following contributor(s) for this extension: Hosam Kamel, Igor Macedo, Shmulik Ahituv, Giulio Vian
+We thank the following contributor(s) for this extension: Visual Studio ALM Rangers.